Improving semi-device-independent randomness certification by entropy accumulation: Methods

 where $D$ is the eavesdropper's dimension.
 The randomness of the measurement outcomes is quantified through the min-entropy $H_{\rm min}=-\log_{2}\left(p_{g}\right)$, which gives the number of (almost) uniformly random bits which can be extracted per round of the protocol \cite{konig2009}. \\

 \textbf{Shannon entropy:} Due to the non-linear nature of the Shannon entropy, it is very difficult to find linear schemes that provide tight numerical bounds in single-party prepare-and-measure scenarios.
-For example, in Ref.~\cite{himbeeck2019} the authors design a hierarchy of SDPs to bound the Shannon entropy in scenarios with energy-restricted correlations.
+For example, in Ref.~\cite{himbeeck2019} the authors design a hierarchy of semidefinite programs to bound the Shannon entropy in scenarios with energy-restricted correlations.
 Here, our correlations are bounded by a constraint on the overlaps and thus, we find the following method more suitable.
 As shown in Ref.~\cite{brown2023}, applying the Gauss-Radau quadrature to an integral representation of the logarithm yields a variational upper bound for the quantum relative entropy $D\left(\rho||\sigma\right):=\Tr\left[\rho\left(\log\rho-\log\sigma\right)\right]$.
-This can be related to the Von Neumann entropy, and consequently to the Shannon entropy for classically correlated eavesdroppers.
-In \appref{ap:seesaw} we show how to use this technique to derive the following bound on the Shannon entropy,
+This can be related to the von Neumann entropy, and consequently to the Shannon entropy for classically correlated eavesdroppers.
+In \cite{supp_mat} we show how to use this technique to derive the bound on the conditional Shannon entropy $H(B|E,x=2)\geq H^\ast$, for